OpenEvalProject/evals/manuscripts/elife-99340/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0064kty71 State Key Laboratory of Biocontrol, School of Life Sciences, Sun Yat-sen University Guangzhou China
+1. State Key Laboratory of Biocontrol, School of Life Sciences, Sun Yat-sen University Guangzhou China ([ROR:0064kty71](https://ror.org/0064kty71))
-2. https://ror.org/034t30j35 State Key Laboratory of Genetic Resources and Evolution/Yunnan Key Laboratory of Biodiversity Information, Kunming Institute of Zoology, The Chinese Academy of Sciences Kunming China
+2. State Key Laboratory of Genetic Resources and Evolution/Yunnan Key Laboratory of Biodiversity Information, Kunming Institute of Zoology, The Chinese Academy of Sciences Kunming China ([ROR:034t30j35](https://ror.org/034t30j35))
-3. https://ror.org/00zat6v61 GMU-GIBH Joint School of Life Sciences, Guangzhou Medical University Guangzhou China
+3. GMU-GIBH Joint School of Life Sciences, Guangzhou Medical University Guangzhou China ([ROR:00zat6v61](https://ror.org/00zat6v61))
-4. https://ror.org/034t30j35 CAS Key Laboratory of Quantitative Engineering Biology, Shenzhen Institute of Synthetic Biology, Institute of Advanced Technology, Chinese Academy of Sciences Shenzhen China
+4. CAS Key Laboratory of Quantitative Engineering Biology, Shenzhen Institute of Synthetic Biology, Institute of Advanced Technology, Chinese Academy of Sciences Shenzhen China ([ROR:034t30j35](https://ror.org/034t30j35))
-5. https://ror.org/0064kty71 Innovation Center for Evolutionary Synthetic Biology, Sun Yat-sen University Guangzhou China
+5. Innovation Center for Evolutionary Synthetic Biology, Sun Yat-sen University Guangzhou China ([ROR:0064kty71](https://ror.org/0064kty71))
-6. https://ror.org/024mw5h28 Department of Ecology and Evolution, University of Chicago Chicago United States
+6. Department of Ecology and Evolution, University of Chicago Chicago United States ([ROR:024mw5h28](https://ror.org/024mw5h28))

 † Corresponding author

 ## Abstract

 Tumorigenesis, like most complex genetic traits, is driven by the joint actions of many mutations.
 At the nucleotide level, such mutations are cancer-driving nucleotides (CDNs).
 The full sets of CDNs are necessary, and perhaps even sufficient, for the understanding and treatment of each cancer patient.
 Currently, only a small fraction of CDNs is known as most mutations accrued in tumors are not drivers.
 We now develop the theory of CDNs on the basis that cancer evolution is massively repeated in millions of individuals.
 Hence, any advantageous mutation should recur frequently and, conversely, any mutation that does not is either a passenger or deleterious mutation.
-In the TCGA cancer database (sample size n =300–1000), point mutations may recur in i out of n patients.
-This study explores a wide range of mutation characteristics to determine the limit of recurrences ( i ) driven solely by neutral evolution.
-Since no neutral mutation can reach * i =3, all mutations recurring at * i ≥3 are CDNs.
+In the TCGA cancer database (sample size n=300–1000), point mutations may recur in i out of n patients.
+This study explores a wide range of mutation characteristics to determine the limit of recurrences (i*) driven solely by neutral evolution.
+Since no neutral mutation can reach i*=3, all mutations recurring at i≥3 are CDNs.
 The theory shows the feasibility of identifying almost all CDNs if n increases to 100,000 for each cancer type.
 At present, only <10% of CDNs have been identified.
 When the full sets of CDNs are identified, the evolutionary mechanism of tumorigenesis in each case can be known and, importantly, gene targeted therapy will be far more effective in treatment and robust against drug resistance.

 ## Introduction